ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S22/slides.md

 ### Variances:

-- [A statistic that describes the differences between the observations and the predictions.](https://en.wikipedia.org/wiki/Variance)
+- In statistics: [A measure of the differences between the observations and the predictions.](https://en.wikipedia.org/wiki/Variance)
-- A managerial accounting term: the difference between the budgeted and actual amount.
+- In managerial accounting: The difference between the budgeted and actual amounts.
 - Related, but distinct.
-Managerial accounting variances are more closely related to 'errors' in statistics.
+Managerial accounting variances are more closely related to 'errors' in statistics, this makes sense as they are errors in prediction.

 ### Variances: